Microbiologist

 What do Microbiologists do at work?

-- analyse and perform tests and experiments on micro-organisms.
+- Analyze and perform tests and experiments on micro-organisms.

 Skills and knowledge